ros-navigation/navigation2/doc/BUILD.md

 The `initial_ros_setup.sh` script downloads four ROS workspaces and then builds them in the correct order.
 The four workspaces are:

- * ROS 1 Dependencies - This is a set of ROS 1 repos that are used by the system test.
-At the time of this writing, it consists solely of Turtlebot 3 packages.

  * ROS 2 release - This is the ROS 2 latest release as defined by the repos file found on [https://github.com/ros2/ros2/]

  * ROS 2 Dependencies - This is a set of ROS 2 packages that aren't included in the ROS 2 release yet, but which the navstack depends on.
 This also includes packages which are part of the ROS 2 release where we need a different version.

  * Navigation 2 - This repo.

- After all the workspaces are downloaded, the `navigation2/tools/build_all.sh` script is run which builds each repo in the order listed above using the `colcon build --symlink-install` command (except ROS 1 dependencies which are built using `catkin_make`)
+ After all the workspaces are downloaded, the `navigation2/tools/build_all.sh` script is run which builds each repo in the order listed above using the `colcon build --symlink-install` command.

 ### Options

 The `initial_ros_setup.sh` accepts the following options:
- * `--no-ros1` This skips downloading and building the ROS 1 dependencies and skips building the ROS 1 bridge
  * `--no-ros2` This skips downloading and building the ROS 2 release.
 Instead it uses the binary packages and setup.sh installed in `/opt/ros/bouncy`
  * `--download-only` This skips the build steps